tjphoton/CarND/CarND-Behavioral-Cloning-P3/driving_behavior_cloning_project.md

 Overview
 ---
-In this project, deep neural networks and convolutional neural networks will be utilized to clone driving behavior.
+In this project, deep convolutional neural networks will be utilized to clone driving behavior.

-With Udacity simulator (the interface is very similar to a video game!), data is collected from mannually steering a car around tracks.
+With Udacity simulator (the interface is very similar to a video game!), data is collected from mannually driving a car around tracks to mimic good human driving hehavior.
 Image data and steering angles collected from the simulator are used to train a neural network as input and output respectively.
-Keras with TensorFlow backend is used for the training, validation and testing on the model.
-The model will then output a steering angle to an autonomous vehicle to drive the car around the track.
+Keras with TensorFlow backend is used as framework for the building, training, validation and testing on the model.
+The model will then output a steering angle to an autonomous vehicle to drive the car around the track alone the center line without leaving the raod.

-Goals
----
-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
+[image1]: ./examples/Navidia-cnn-architecture.png "Navidia architecture"
 [image2]: ./examples/placeholder.png "Grayscaling"
 [image3]: ./examples/placeholder_small.png "Recovery Image"
 [image4]: ./examples/placeholder_small.png "Recovery Image"